ByAUJay

 Example: Compound Protocol

-• Governance proposals are voted on-chain.
+- Governance proposals get voted on directly on-chain.

 Example: Layer 2 Solutions